burrrata/cryptoeconomics.study_rust_edition/src/sum.md

 # A Placeholder for SUMMARY.md

-Because if you include any files that call external crates in the SUMMARY.md the mdBook build fails.
+Because if you include any files that call external crates (rand) in the SUMMARY.md the mdBook build fails.

 Soution TBD  ¯\_(ツ)_/¯